 The University of Florida homepage serves as the official source of emergency information and will be updated as necessary during an incident.
-UF Alert messages normally appear under the “InsideUF” section.
+UF Alert messages normally appear above the “InsideUF” section.

 Current UF students are automatically enrolled in the system using their cellular telephone number provided during the ISIS course registration process.